shlomnissan/gl3x/docs/pages/reference/core/application.md

 The runtime entry point for defining and launching an app.
-The `Application` class is the runtime: it sets up the window, rendering context, a main loop, and calls your hooks.
+The Application class is the runtime: it sets up the window, rendering context, a main loop, and calls your hooks.
 Subclass it and override `Configure`, `CreateScene`, and `Update` to define behavior.

 This is the preferred way to initialize a new app.
 If you need complete control, you can also assemble a program manually (window, renderer, loop, etc.), but that is outside the scope of this runtime API.

-Typical usage:

 ```cpp
 class MyApp : public gleam::Application {